annh3/annh3.github.io/_posts/2025-11-06-post_training_reasoning_rl.md

 The main insight from GSPO and GRPO, the "group part", is that one may approximate the baseline term (V) in an advantage computation $$A = R - V$$ with the average summed return of the group rollouts, the many completions for a fixed prompt, the (Prover, Verifier pairs).

+I shouted to S.Z., why was the entire section about the long reflection tokens in the m1 paper necessary???
+I wonder if one studied the long reflection tokens from the m1 papers in Euclidean Space post post-training they would belong in the same subspace.
+Why am I always becoming an interpretability girlie, against my better judgment?!
+She said, I wonder about the false positives for the reflection tokens?
+I said, I can imagine some trigger words.
+Who would have thought that one could simply inspect conditional probabilities?

+The KL term, these days, is left out of most reasoning model objective functions as [policies deviate wildly from the reference policy](https://arxiv.org/pdf/2506.10910) anyway.
+I shouted to A.L., the rollout completion length penalty in section 2.2.3 of the [magician](https://arxiv.org/pdf/2506.10910) paper makes no sense!
+Why not just append a $$<STOP_THINKING>$$ token after correct reasoning traces and move this upstream to the Long CoT cold start behavior imitation stage of the post raining post training reasoning rl pipeline?
+I finally figured out how to do las vegas algorithms with a foundation models, I had been thinking forever.

 *Thank you to Sharon Zhou for amplifying my inspiration with random words like rollouts and transformers, Risto Vuorio for sending me a bunch of papers, and Dean from R for being a middle man of the information transfer with RV.*